 b.
 Options and rights holdings

-The number of options over ordinary shares in the Company held during the financial year by each Director and other members of key management personnel of the consolidated entity, including the personally related parties, is set out below:
+There were no options over ordinary shares in the Company held during the financial year by any Director and/or other members of key management personnel of the consolidated entity, including the personally related parties.